lekrsu/shfw-walkthrough/README.md

    - Brake, 55A flat (0.0)
    - Overmodulation on for sport/drive

-You can set eco and drive to lower values, e.g. 10A eco, 25A DPC.
+You can set eco and drive to lower values, e.g. 10A eco, 18A drive.
 Drive will use less current since we won't enable field weakening.

 2. Go to the field weakening tab and:
    - Enable field weakening for sport mode.